 - Fire and/or Explosion Working with or around explosive/flammable materials (e.g. natural gas, odourant).
 Fire can occur when flammable material, oxygen and sufficient ignition energy are available.
 Explosion depends on an atmosphere of a mixture of flammable material with oxygen.
-This is possible within areas where valves have the risk of release and personnel have non-intrinsically safe equipment. - Responding to Rescue and/or Medical Situation Responding to a medical situation and/or rescue situation or providing first aid.
+This is possible within areas where valves have the risk of release and personnel have non-intrinsically safe equipment. - Inadequate Response to Rescue and/or Medical Situation Responding to a medical situation and/or rescue situation or providing first aid.
 Slow response possible due to the remoteness of EBPC assets.
-Risk of not receiving proper treatment/delayed treatment. - Natural Disasters (Weather-related and outside force) Lightning, floods/heavy rain, hurricanes, tornados, temperature extremes (high or low) resulting in a pipeline integrity impact. - Threat of Aggressive Action/Security Threat Someone calling EBPC and informing the Company of a potential security threat.
-The following security threats may escalate to become emergency events: - o Sabotage/vandalism - Domestic activism (terrorism, civil disturbances, military action) - Suspicious packages - o Unauthorized entry - o Protests - o Bomb threat - Cyberattack (SCADA) - Cyberattack (IT) - Hostage situation - Harassment, assault, disagreements, nuisances, violence, bullying, threats (from parties external to EBPC) - Harassment, assault, disagreements, nuisances, violence, bullying, threats (from parties internal to EBPC) - Odourant Spill Mercaptan spillage caused by natural disasters, odourization system failure or human error that results in exceeding on-site containment (greater than 20 litres). - Wildland Fires Grass fires, forest fires, shrub fires that approach or are present on the EBPC ROW may be caused by employees conducting scheduled inspections associated with patrols and surveys or may be encountered by EBPC employees. - Uncontrolled Gas Release Natural gas leak from operating equipment (pipeline, valve site etc.) including fugitive emissions.
+Risk of not receiving proper treatment/delayed treatment. - Natural Disasters (Weather-related and outside force) Lightning, floods/heavy rain (hydrotechnical hazards), water supply systems failure (e.g., dam), hurricanes, tornados, high winds, temperature extremes (high or low) resulting in a pipeline integrity impact or impacts to equipment operating conditions. - Threat of Aggressive Action/Security Threat Someone calling EBPC and informing the Company of a potential security threat.
+The following security threats may escalate to become emergency events: - Sabotage/vandalism - Domestic activism (protests, terrorism, civil disturbances, military action) - Suspicious packages - Unauthorized entry - o Bomb threat - Hostage situation - Harassment, assault, disagreements, nuisances, violence, bullying, threats (from parties external to EBPC) - Harassment, assault, disagreements, nuisances, violence, bullying, threats (from parties internal to EBPC) - Odourant Spill Mercaptan spillage caused by natural disasters, odourization system failure or human error that results in exceeding on-site containment (greater than 20 litres). - Wildland Fires Grass fires, forest fires, shrub fires that approach or are present on the EBPC ROW may be caused by employees conducting scheduled inspections associated with patrols and surveys or may be encountered by EBPC employees. - Uncontrolled Gas Release Natural gas leak from operating equipment (pipeline, valve site etc.) including fugitive emissions. - Cyber Incident (SCADA & IT) Cyber Incident (SCADA) Pipeline operations are remotely monitored and controlled by Gas Control and may be prone to Cyber Incidents.
+Gaining unauthorized access to data in the PCS.
+Cyber Incident (IT) - Gaining unauthorized access to data in the IT networks.
+This may include phishing, ransom attacks, spearing, and malware.